Virtual-Universe/Virtual-Universe-Release/README.md

 ## NOTES

 *NOTE:
  As of Version 1.0.2, it's advised to Linux users to use a Mono version higher then 4.2.3.4, following a report about  GC.Collect() not cleaning up memory correctly.
-The most current version of Mono is 4.2.3.4 (Released 1st March 2016)*
+The most current version of Mono is 4.6.1.3 (Released 1st August 2016)*
+ Attention Arch Linux Users: by default your Mono version is 4.4.1.0 and is customized to work on Arch Linux.
+YOu should not experience any problems.
  More information can be found here: http://www.mono-project.com/docs/getting-started/install/linux/

 *NOTE: